kelseyhightower/kubernetes-initializer-tutorial/docs/initializing-deployments-based-on-metadata.md

 ## Deploy the Envoy Initializer

-The following command will redeploy the Envoy Initializer with the `-require-annotation` set to `true`, which will ensure the envoy proxy container is only injected into Deployments with the `initializer.kubernetes.io/envoy` annotation set to a non-empty value.
+The following command will redeploy the Envoy Initializer with the `-require-annotation` flag set to `true`, which will ensure the envoy proxy container is only injected into Deployments with the `initializer.kubernetes.io/envoy` annotation set to a non-empty value.

 ```
 kubectl apply -f deployments/envoy-initializer-with-annotation.yaml